shinyquagsire23/monado/doc/howto-remote-driver.md

 SPDX-License-Identifier: BSL-1.0
 -->

 ## Prerequisites

 Before proceeding you will need to have monado installed (or built) and capable of running applications.
-If you do not have any hardware this should still work with the dummy driver.
+If you do not have any hardware this should still work with the simulated driver.
 For those building Monado themselves you have to make sure the GUI is built.
 In short the commands `monado-gui` and `monado-service` are needed.